Proving the 6d a-theorem with the double affine Grassmannian: Hierarchy of RG flows as Hasse diagram of dominant coweights

-What does this correspondence mean in practice?
+What about the 3d perspective?
 If we include the center-of-mass hypermultiplet degrees of freedom, the Higgs branch of the rank-$N$ E-string has $\dim_\mathbb{H} \text{HB}= 30N$, which for $N=1$ gives $30=29+1=\dim_\mathbb{H} \overline{\min_{E_8}} + \dim_\mathbb{H} \mathbb{H}$.
 This agrees with the dimension of the Coulomb branch of the magnetic quiver for the ``$k=1$ $N=1$ orbi-instanton'' (i.e. the rank-1 E-string) in \cite[Eq.
 (2.20)]{Cabrera:2019izd},\footnote{This quiver is the ``over-extended'' affine $E_8$ Dynkin quiver introduced in \cite{Cremonesi:2014vla,Cremonesi:2014xha}.}

 given by the total sum of the gauge ranks minus 1.
-(See appendix \ref{app:magquivs} for general definitions and results on magnetic quivers, in particular the dimension formula in \eqref{eq:dimmodspE8}, when $k>1$.)
+(See appendix \ref{app:magquivs} for general definitions and results on magnetic quivers, in particular the dimension formula \eqref{eq:dimmodspE8}, when $k>1$.)
 This is not a coincidence, as the Coulomb branch of the above quiver is by construction the same as the Higgs branch of the E-string SCFT (via compactification on $T^3$ followed by mirror symmetry).
-Decoupling the center-of-mass hypermultiplet,\footnote{A free hypermultiplet, corresponding to the center-of-mass motion of the $N$ M5's decouples from the dynamics.
-It corresponds to a translational mode of the codimension-4 instantons on $\cc^2$ \cite{Intriligator:2014eaa}.} the Higgs branch of the \emph{interacting} part of the E-string theory is given by the reduced (i.e. centered) moduli space of $N$ $E_8$-instantons on $\cc^2$ \cite{Ohmori:2014pca}, i.e. $\dim_\mathbb{H} \text{HB}_\text{E-str}= 30N-1$.
+Decoupling the center-of-mass hypermultiplet,\footnote{A free hypermultiplet, corresponding to the center of mass of the $N$ M5's decouples from the dynamics.
+It corresponds to a translational mode of the codimension-4 instantons on $\cc^2_{789,10}$ \cite{Intriligator:2014eaa}.} the Higgs branch of the \emph{interacting} part of the E-string theory is given by the reduced (i.e. centered) moduli space of $N$ $E_8$-instantons on $\cc^2$ \cite{Ohmori:2014pca}, i.e. $\dim_\mathbb{H} \text{HB}_\text{E-str}= 30N-1$.
 For $N=1$, this has quaternionic dimension 29, as does $ \overline{\min_{E_8}}$ or the Coulomb branch of

 which is the magnetic quiver originally proposed in \cite[Eq.
 (2.27)]{Hanany:2018uhm}.\footnote{Here $k_\text{\cite{Hanany:2018uhm}}=4$.}